.

 The Education Reform Act, which has been implemented in a step-by-step process since September 2017, has the goal of giving schools more autonomy by enhancing their educational, organisational and personnel scope.
 This concerns, for instance, the school-independent definition of class and group sizes, the school-independent determination of tuition times, more flexibility regarding the duration of learning units and the school-specific definition of requirements for the selection of teachers.

 Giving more autonomy to the single school requires a careful quality control in order to guarantee the best education despite differences.
-This control should be ensured through a systematic educational monitoring (cf. below) as well as through external evaluation of the schools (cf. below) on the basis of a uniform quality framework.
+This control should be ensured through an integrated quality management system for schools (QMS), a systematic educational monitoring as well as through external evaluation of the schools on the basis of a uniform quality framework.

 More autonomy also leads to a change of roles and responsibilities of leaders at all governance levels.
-This in turn affects the range of tasks and organisational structure of the school supervision.
+This in turn affects the range of tasks and the organisational structure of the school supervision.
 Before the Education Reform Act came into force, school supervision was the responsibility of the regional education authority.
 With the new law, the Board of Education was introduced as a new authority for the whole school sector, replacing the regional education authority.
-The Board of Education covers administrative duties of the federal government and the provinces.
-In each province a Board of Education comprising one or more education regions was set up.
+The Board of Education covers administrative duties of the federal government and the federal states.
+In each federal state a Board of Education comprising two or more education regionals was set up.
 Educational regions are regional coordination platforms in which educational actors across all school types work together.
 The following organisational units of the Board of Education work together within each educational region:

-• The pedagogical service unit is responsible for school supervision.
-It controls the quality management in the schools, coordinates the regional educational offers and provides educational consultancy and support services.
+The pedagogical service unit is responsible for school supervision.
+It supervises the quality management in the schools, coordinates the regional educational offers, and provides educational consultancy and support services.

-• The presidential department controls the use of resources with the support of the pedagogical service unit, administers the federal and privincial teachers in all educational regions and provides support services for students and teachers and parents.
+The presidential department supervises the use of resources with the support of the pedagogical service unit, administers the federal and state teachers in all educational regions, and provides support services for students and teachers and parents.

 In each education region there is a school supervision team.
 In these teams school quality managers work together that have the following key tasks:

-• participation in quality management – evidence-based control of regional educational planning
+participation in quality management – evidence-based steering of regional educational planning

 As can be seen from this range of tasks, school quality managers accompany and support schools in the implementation of quality management on the one hand but carry out regular quality controls on the other.